AdamJamro/Algorithms/README.md

 ---
-this is a repository consisting of miscellaneous algorithms and data structures implementations. many of which origin from leetcode.com problem lists.
+this is a repository consisting of miscellaneous algorithms and data structures implementations.
+Many of which probably will come from leetcode.com problem lists.

 ### MOST HELPFUL ALGORITHMS ARE LISTED HERE: